petermoorey/petermoorey.github.io/_posts/2021-10-23-ten-sd-wan-iam-security-considerations.markdown

 - Repeat penetration tests periodically, or upon major changes to software or configuration

 # 9 - Vendor best practices/hardening
-- Ask for assistance from your SD-WAN vendor to apply their best practices for system hardening
+- Find out security best practices from your SD-WAN vendor
-- Change all default credentials
+- Change all default credentials/apply recommended hardening
 - Consider the security of related infrastructure such as cloud resources, authentication/management/monitoring systems

 # 10 - Establish response plans, and conduct drills